trilejay/hippocratic-ai-takehome/README.md

 # Hippocratic AI Bedtime Story Generator

-This project generates safe, calming bedtime stories for children ages 5–10.
+This Python script generates bedtime stories for children ages 5–10.
-It uses an LLM storyteller + an LLM judge to ensure quality, emotional clarity, safety, and a proper story arc.
+It uses an LLM storyteller + an LLM judge to generate the stories based off given requirements.

 ## Instructions to Run
 Create a `.env` file with: